-The acquisition of Virgin Money by Nationwide became effective on 1 October 2024, with Virgin Money shares delisted on the same date.
-Following the acquisition, the Virgin Money group is wholly owned by Nationwide, forming the second largest provider of mortgages and retail savings in the UK.
+The acquisition of Virgin Money by Nationwide became effective on 1 October 2024, following the satisfaction of all conditions within the Scheme, with Virgin Money shares delisted on the same date.
+Following the Scheme becoming effective, the Virgin Money Group is wholly owned by Nationwide, forming the second largest provider of mortgages and retail savings in the UK.
+This Business and financial review focuses on the strategic and financial progress of Virgin Money in the 12 months to 30 September 2024, which encompasses the acquisition process.
+Please refer to Nationwide's Interim Results for the period ended 30 September 2024 for further commentary on the acquisition of Virgin Money by Nationwide.

-Business review